z-katas/certifiable-kata/usecases/cost-analysis.md

 ## Cost Analysis

+- A **hybrid approach** (Gen AI + experts for review) is a **cost-effective alternative** .
+- Gen AI assisted evaluation is almost 5 times cheaper and 5 times efficiency wise compared to entirely manual evaluation( **$95 vs $470** and **1.88hr per candidate vs 9.4hr per candidate**)
+- The **Human Review Factor** is assumed to be 0.2 for the sake for this calculation, but is expected to come down further because of continous feedback loop that improves existing knowledge base with human graded answers and feedback
+- Even at **10x scaling**, LLM costs remain under $4,000 while expert costs exceed $1M.
+- Even considering the build costs(costs of developing new LLM applications, setup) and run costs(LLM token costs, cloud costs of new services, knowledge base maintenance), the cost incurred per candidate is to be quite low as compared to the cost of the test.

 Below analysis was done considering the costs and number of candidates per week

 ### **Current Costs (200 candidates per week)**